Interoperable-data/automate-va/docs/ERADIS/SAFETY-PERMISSIONS.md

 ### Notified and Designated Bodies (NoBo's and DeBos)

-Important is to document the exact legal references the NoBo's are allowed to assess, which could be done using the `era-lex:` instances.
+Important is to document the exact legal references the NoBo's are allowed to assess, which could be done using the `eralex:` instances.
 For DeBo's this link is more difficult (unless we link to the NNTR).

 > [!IMPORTANT]
 > This section is an incomplete draft, to be reviewed by the working party, as ERADIS does not contain this info on individual XBos.